E-Sid/scripts/README.md

 [Python ACE-III Calculator](https://github.com/moftasa/PythonACEIIICalculator) is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
 Simple type Python and the path of the script and it will start.

 ## Disclaimer
 Mean arterial blood pressure, QTc interval calculator, Cardiac output offer only one way of calculation and should be used for general guidance only.
+Please note that this codes here are just examples, calculations should only be performed by trained healthcare professionals.
+The formulae used here is just an estimate and the actual cardiovascular calculations can vary based on individual factors such as fitness level and health conditions.
+For psychiatric calculators, the interpretations of severity is not added as the score should not be interpreted as a marker of severity of illness in isolation from a clinical context.
+These are not substitutes to assessment by a health care professional.

 ## Declaration of Interest
 - None, these are intended as aides to help with calculation of psychometric and cardiovascular assessments.
 They are licensed under GPL and are free to use.